Freight Shipping from Little Rock to Salt Lake City

 How much does it cost to ship freight from Little Rock to Salt Lake City?

-Full truckload (FTL) rates from Little Rock, AR to Salt Lake City, UT currently range from $3,201-$3,946 for a standard dry van load over the 1,489-mile route.
+Full truckload (FTL) rates from Little Rock, AR to Salt Lake City, UT currently range $3,201-$3,946 (roughly $2.16-$2.67 per mile over 1,489 miles).
 LTL shipments typically cost $1,019-$1,666 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Little Rock to Salt Lake City?